neural-maze/vector-twin/README.md

 <p align="center">
     <img alt="logo" src="img/twin_celebrity.png" width=600 />
-    <h1 align="center">Vector Celebrity Twin</h1>
+    <h1 align="center">Twin Celebrity App</h1>
     <h3 align="center">Find your Twin Celebrity in Vector Space
 </h3>
 </p>

-## Introduction
+## 🎯 Overview 🎯

-Vector Twin is a machine learning project that uses face embeddings and vector similarity search to find celebrity lookalikes.
-The project leverages FaceNet for face embedding generation and Qdrant as a vector database, all orchestrated using ZenML pipelines.
+Twin Celebrity App is a machine learning project that uses face embeddings and vector similarity search to find celebrity lookalikes.
+The project combines the following technologies:

-## Features

-- Face embedding generation using FaceNet
+- **FaceNet** embeddings for the celebrities faces
-- Vector similarity search with Qdrant
+- **Qdrant** for vector similarity search
-- Support for both local and cloud-based Qdrant deployments
-- ZenML pipeline orchestration
+- **ZenML** for pipeline orchestration
-- Configurable dataset sampling
+- **Streamlit** for the user interface
+- **Google Cloud Run** for deployment (optional)

+## 📐 Architecture 📐

+The project is built around the following components:

+### Embedding Generation Pipeline

+The embedding generation pipeline is responsible for extracting face embeddings from the celebrities images.
+It uses the FaceNet architecture to generate the embeddings and stores them in a Qdrant vector database.
+The pipeline is orchestrated using ZenML.

+You can find the ZenML pipeline here: [embedding_generation_pipeline](src/embedding_pipeline/pipeline.py).

+The ZenML pipeline is configured to use either a local Qdrant instance or a Qdrant Cloud instance, depending on the `use_qdrant_cloud` flag.
+It's composed of the following steps:

+   - **Load the dataset**: The dataset is loaded from a Hugging Face dataset.
+   - **Sample the dataset**: The dataset is sampled to reduce the number of embeddings to process.
+   - **Generate the embeddings**: The embeddings are generated using the FaceNet architecture.
+   - **Store the embeddings**: The embeddings are stored in a Qdrant vector database.

+### Streamlit UI

+The Streamlit UI is the user interface of the application.
+It allows you to upload an image, search for the closest celebrity lookalike and display the results.
+The cool thing about this UI is that you'll learn how to use your webcam as the input!

+Take a look at the [app](src/app/main.py) to see how it works!

+### Vector Twin Package

+The vector_twin package contains all the logic for the embedding generation pipeline and the vector search system.
+You'll also see some scripts to help you manage ZenML secrets generation and deployment.

-## Prerequisites
+## 🚀 Prerequisites 🚀

 - Python 3.11 or higher
 - Poetry for dependency management
-- Docker for local Qdrant deployment
+- Docker
 - ZenML
 - Qdrant Cloud account for cloud deployment
+- Google Cloud account for deployment

 ## Installation